JessicaPlassmann/InterShear/sample_results/README.md

 ## Note on Data Acquisition

-The images and measurement data presented in this repository were obtained using both custom-built laboratory shearography sensors and commercially available sensors from Tenta Vision GmbH.
+The images and measurement data presented in this repository were obtained using both custom-built laboratory shearography sensors and commercially available sensors from Tenta Vision GmbH (https://www.tenta-vision.de/).
 The use of multiple sensor types ensures the robustness and general applicability of the presented methods.
 Detailed descriptions of the acquisition setups and measurement protocols can be found in the associated publications.